Schroder Charity Trust

 The following are not eligible for funding:

-- Organisations with a status other than registered charity, ie, CICs and social enterprises.
+- Organisations with a status other than registered charity (e.g. CICs and social enterprises)

-- Newly established charities that cannot provide a full year of accounts.
+- Newly established charities that cannot provide a full year of audited accounts

-- Charities who have applied to the Trust unsuccessfully in the past 12 months.
+- Charities who have applied to unsuccessfully in the past 12 months.

 - Charities who have received a grant from the Schroder Charity Trust in the past 24 months.

-- Festivals and one-off events (time limited fundraising events).
+- Festivals, one-off events or time limited fundraising appeals

-- Retrospective funding (work that has already taken place or nearly finished).
+- Retrospective expenditure for work that has already taken place or nearly finished i.e. grants cannot be made retroactively

 Eligible Expenditure